Â鶹ѧÉú¾«Æ·°æ

 SUGAR HOUSE HEALTH CENTER

-Prior to joining faculty at HCI, Dr. Nevala-Plagemann received his medical degree from the University of Minnesota.
-During his medical training he worked in a lab at the University of Minnesota Stem Cell institute where his research focused on gene editing using the CRISPR/cas9 system.
-Following his undergraduate medical training he moved to Salt Lake City where he completed his internal medicine residency, medical oncology fellowship, and a Master of Science in Clinical Investigation degree here at the University of Utah.
+Dr. Nevala-Plagemann received his medical degree from the University of Minnesota, where he conducted gene-editing research at the University of Minnesota Stem Cell Institute using early versions of the CRISPR/Cas9 system.
+He completed his residency in Internal Medicine, fellowship in Medical Oncology, and a Master of Science in Clinical Investigation at the University of Utah.

 Board Certification and Academic Information